rogueflux/FPGA-Gunshot-Detection/README.md

 ## License

-Proprietary - Contact authors for licensing information.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Contact